Patroon-tab/QOG/README.md

 -----------------------------------------------------------------------

-Devices you can controll and/or read with this repositories:
+Devices you can controll and/or read with this repository:

 - SupplyMod by Alexander Frank (Powersupply)
 - RND_320_KD3005P(Powersupply)